SAMUDRALAHAREESH/mylearnings/README.md

 # mylearnings

-These are my learnings in the first two weeks of internship
+These are my learnings in the first two weeks of internship.

+this is a dummy master